jpegleg/file_encryption_AES256/README.md

 # file_encryption_AES256

-This project contains CLI tools to interactively encrypt files with AES256 in CTR mode.
+This project contains CLI tools to encrypt files with AES256 in CTR mode.

 ⚠️ Security Warning: Hazmat!
 These tools are not the right tools to use for a complete or standard solution.
 They implement well tested libraries, but the use of those libraries is not a generic or standardized solution.